To reserve event resources, click here.

+We can help you organize an event for any size group, from four people and up.
 If you are considering hosting an event, we will be able to answer all of your questions and help you decide for sure if you want to do this.

 Does the event you host need to be a potluck dinner?
 No. That is the type of event neighbors host most often.
 But we can help you host other types of events, or simply help publicize your event and invite the neighbors who have signed up to receive invites.
-Other type of events include putluck lunches, potluck breakfasts, non-potluck dinner parties, "eat out" events (at restaurants), birthday parties, watch parties, book club, etc.
+Other types of events include putluck lunches, potluck breakfasts, non-potluck dinner parties, "eat out" events (at restaurants), birthday parties, watch parties, book club, etc.

 Hosts do not need to do anything for the guest list.
 Hosts are of course welcome to invite people they know.
 But we already have a list of people on your block and in your neighborhood who have signed up to attend these events.
 This could be a neighborhood-specific event, or general event open to anybody on the list.
 We can handle everything with regards to invitations, RSVPs, guest lists, etc.

-We can provide chairs, tables, tablecloths, ladders, eating utensils, cooking utensils, serving utensils, silverware, plates, bowls, glasses, electric balloon inflators, etc.
+We can provide chairs, tables, tablecloths, ladders, eating utensils, cooking utensils, serving utensils, silverware, plates, bowls, glasses, electric balloon inflators, etc. We currently have enough tables to seat over 500 people.

 We look forward to hearing from you, and getting your event on the calendar.